-On models with the designation XPG/G, the front as well as the rear handle are equipped with electric heating coils.
-These are supplied with electricity from a built-in generator on the chain saw.
+On models with the model code XPG both the front handle bar and the rear handle are equipped with electrical heating coils.
+These are supplied with electricity from a generator built into the chain saw.
+When the red mark on the switch is visible, the heating is on.